 The 130-page proposal notes, “The Administration proposes to merge ED and DOL into a single Cabinet agency, the Department of Education and the Workforce (DEW).
 As part of the merger, the Administration also proposes significant government-wide workforce development program consolidation, streamlining separate programs, in order to increase efficiencies and better serve American workers.”

 Comments are starting to roll in and are very mixed—often following the political bent of each publication where they appeared.
 Fortune magazine said, “While a smaller federal government has long been a goal of conservatives, it is unclear how much of a measurable effect the merger would actually have.
-The Education Department is already one of the smallest government agencies, employing just 3,900 people, and its workforce has shrunk by more than 10% since President Trump took office.
+The Education Department is already one of the smallest government agencies, employing just 3,900 people, and its workforce has shrunk by more than 10 percent since President Trump took office.
 The Labor Department, meanwhile, employs about 15,000 people.
 The two departments already work quite closely.
 With the passage of the Workforce Innovation and Opportunity Act in 2014, the two departments coordinate on training.
 But the actual savings associated with their merger could be minimal.”

 Analysis of the reorganization proposal

-Politico wrote that, “Mick Mulvaney, director of the OMB, has been working on the reorganization plan since his confirmation more than a year ago.”
+Politico wrote that “Mick Mulvaney, director of the OMB, has been working on the reorganization plan since his confirmation more than a year ago.”
 More significantly, “The plan, if undertaken by the administration, would pose a heavy political and legislative lift.
 Past attempts to eliminate the Education Department haven’t proven popular in Congress.”

 National Education Association President Lily Eskelsen Garca stated, “The Trump administration’s plans to reorganize the federal government, including the possible radical merger of two federal agencies, the departments of education and labor among other changes, are at best ill-conceived and poorly timed, and at worst are an attempt to distract the American public from the humanitarian crisis he created along the U.S.-Mexico border.”

-CBS News commented that, “Soon after he took office, President Trump charged (OMB) with coming up with a plan to reorganize the government and eliminate unnecessary agencies. … Such major changes would likely need approval from Congress.”
+CBS News commented that “Soon after he took office, President Trump charged (OMB) with coming up with a plan to reorganize the government and eliminate unnecessary agencies. … Such major changes would likely need approval from Congress.”

 ABC News said, “Not surprisingly, Republican lawmakers have been more receptive to the plan, with House Education and the Workforce Committee Chairwoman Virginia Foxx, R-N.C., claiming the federal government is ‘long overdue for a serious overhaul.’”
-The reaction from the other side of the isle included this one: “Reflecting the uphill battle facing the administration, Senator Patty Murray, D-Wash., the top Democrat on the Senate Health, Education, Labor, and Pensions Committee, called the proposed reorganization of the federal government “unrealistic, unhelpful, and futile.’”
+The reaction from the other side of the aisle included this one: “Reflecting the uphill battle facing the administration, Senator Patty Murray, D-Wash., the top Democrat on the Senate Health, Education, Labor, and Pensions Committee, called the proposed reorganization of the federal government “unrealistic, unhelpful, and futile.’”

-Asssociated Press reported that Mick Mulvaney, the director of OMB, told President Trump and the Cabinet that, “it has been nearly a century since anyone reorganized the federal government at this scale.
+Associated Press reported that Mick Mulvaney, the director of OMB, told President Trump and the Cabinet that, “it has been nearly a century since anyone reorganized the federal government at this scale.
 He says the U.S. is still dealing with a government from the early 20th century.
 Trump is calling it the ‘drain the swamp Cabinet meeting,’ a reference to one of his major campaign pledges.”

 FoxNews noted that Mulvaney said, “No one has even tried on this scale and, more importantly, nobody has followed through with this.”

-FedSmith.com commented that, “In short, from the perspective of a person whose main goal is to stay in Congress, voting in favor of a reorganization will not be seen as a winning issue—especially when an election is coming up in a few months.”
+FedSmith.com commented that “In short, from the perspective of a person whose main goal is to stay in Congress, voting in favor of a reorganization will not be seen as a winning issue—especially when an election is coming up in a few months.”

 CNN pointed out that, “Trump’s predecessor, President Barack Obama, tried and failed to combine several agencies focused on trade and commerce.”